 We remark that this concept of the Bergman kernel coincides with the classical one.
 Thus, $\phi_{X/Y}(x):= \log \K(x)$ provides a Hermitian metric $h=e^{-\phi_{X/Y}}$ on $K_{X/Y}$.

-We establish the pseudo-effectivity criterion of the relative adjoint line bundle $K_{X/Y}+L$ by showing the log-plurisubharmonicity of the fiberwise Bergman kernel.
-The only assumptions we need to obtain a non-trivial positively curved metric are the positivity of $L$, together with the existence of an $L^2$ section of $K_{X/Y}+L$.
-The following theorem is a non-compact extension of \cite[Theorem 0.1] {Berndtsson_Paun_08} (see also \cite[Theorem 4.1.1]{Paun_Takayama_2018}, \cite[Theorem 1.3]{Zhou_Zhu_L_2_jdg}, \cite[Theorem 3.5.]{cao17-OTtheorem} and \cite[Theorem 1.4]{Deng-Wang-Zhang-Zhou24-psh}). \begin{theorem} Let $X$ be weakly pseudoconvex K\"ahler manifold of dimension $n+m$ and $Y$ a complex manifold of dimension $m$.
+We establish a pseudo‑effectivity criterion for the relative adjoint line bundle $K_{X/Y}+L$ by proving the log‑plurisubharmonicity of the fiberwise Bergman kernel.
+The only assumptions needed to obtain a nontrivial positively curved metric are the positivity of $L$ together with the existence of an $L^2$ section of $K_{X/Y}+L$.
+The following theorem is a non‑compact extension of \cite[Theorem~0.1]{Berndtsson_Paun_08} (see also \cite[Theorem 4.1.1]{Paun_Takayama_2018}, \cite[Theorem 1.3]{Zhou_Zhu_L_2_jdg}, \cite[Theorem 3.5]{cao17-OTtheorem} and \cite[Theorem 1.4]{Deng-Wang-Zhang-Zhou24-psh}). \begin{theorem} Let $X$ be a weakly pseudoconvex K\"ahler manifold of dimension $n+m$ and $Y$ a complex manifold of dimension $m$.
 Let $p: X\to Y$ be a surjective holomorphic map.
-Let $L$ be a line bundle on $X$ equipped with a singular Hermitian metric $h_L=e^{-\phi_L}$ satisfying \begin{itemize} \item $dd^c \phi_L\geq 0$ in the sense of currents; \item $H^0(X_{y_0}, (K_{X_{y_0}} + L|_{X_{y_0}})\otimes \mathcal{I}(\phi_L|_{X_{y_0}}))\neq 0$ for some point $y_0\in Y^\circ$. \end{itemize} Denote $\K_{\phi_L}$ the relative Bergman kernel of the line bundle $(K_{X/Y}+ L)|_{X^\circ}$ .
-Then $\K_{\phi_L}$ has a semipositive curvature current and extends across $X\backslash X^\circ$ to a metric with semipositive curvature current on all of X. \end{theorem}
+Let $L$ be a line bundle on $X$ equipped with a singular Hermitian metric $h_L = e^{-\phi_L}$ satisfying: \begin{itemize} \item $dd^c \phi_L\geq 0$ in the sense of currents; \item $H^0(X_{y_0}, (K_{X_{y_0}} + L|_{X_{y_0}})\otimes \mathcal{I}(\phi_L|_{X_{y_0}})) \neq 0$ for some $y_0 \in Y^\circ$. \end{itemize} Denote by $\K_{\phi_L}$ the relative Bergman kernel of $(K_{X/Y}+L)|_{X^\circ}$.
+Then $\K_{\phi_L}$ has positive curvature current and extends across $X\setminus X^\circ$ to a metric with positive curvature current on all of $X$. \end{theorem}